docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 ### What kind of SSL certificates can I use?
 You can use the same certificates you use with another mail server.
 The only thing is that we provide a `self-signed` certificate tool and a `letsencrypt` certificate loader.

-### What about backups?

-Assuming that you use `docker-compose` and a data volume container named `maildata`, you can backup your user mails like this:

-    docker run --rm \
-    --volumes-from maildata_1 \
-    -v "$(pwd)":/backups \
-    -ti tvial/docker-mailserver \
-    tar cvzf /backups/docker-mailserver-`date +%y%m%d-%H%M%S`.tgz /var/mail